ckan/ckan/doc/upgrading-dependencies.rst

 Steps to upgrade
 ================

+These steps will upgrade all of CKAN's dependencies to the latest versions that work with CKAN:

 #.
 Create a new virtualenv: ``virtualenv --no-site-packages upgrading``

 #.
 Install the requirements with unpinned versions: ``pip install -r